bbeaupain/nio_uring/README.md

 ## Example

-Here's a super basic HTTP server from `sh.niouring.core.examples.HttpHelloWorldTest`.
+Here's a super basic HTTP server from `sh.blake.niouring.examples.HttpHelloWorldTest`.
 There are a few other examples in the same package too.

 ```java
 public static void main(String[] args) {